AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 Data stories consist of an executive summary slide, detail slides, and section dividers.

+Customer Journey Analytics identifies important themes within the panels and visualizations that you choose to include in your presentation.
+These themes comprise the overarching narrative, or data story, that is created.

+To create the theme and narrative, Customer Journey Analytics generates insights, then uses a subset of those insights after a deduplication and scoring process.

 **Executive summary:** Prioritizes the highest-value insights and crafts an overarching story between 1 and 5 sentences in length.

+**Title slide:** Shows the title that you specify.
+Information is shown in the speaker notes area describing how

 **Detail slides:** Generates insights related to any tables, panels, or visualizations in a Workspace project.
 Insights consist of trends, seasonalities, anomalies, and correlations.